 A World Without Jobs

-Our automated future will decouple production from consumption.
+The reason this is so concerning, is that our automated future will decouple production from consumption.
 Things can still be produced, but there will be no way of affording it, because we won’t have jobs.

 How can we have production if there is nobody to consume?